-The content of the complete digital message for both operational and self-test transmissions (including bits 1-24) shall be included in the test report as per Appendix D to Annex F.
+The content of the complete digital messages for operational, self-test and, if applicable, GNSS self-test transmissions (including frame synchronisation bits 1-24) shall be included in the test report as per Appendix D to Annex F, and full transcripts of the decoded digital messages shall be provided.

 This test can be conducted either by the test laboratory or by the beacon manufacturer.
-If performed by the beacon manufacturer, the manufacturer shall provide the test laboratory with the required test results for verification and inclusion in the test report.
-The test laboratory shall annotate Table F.1 with a "tick", if all beacon messages for all protocols are compliant with Cospas-Sarsat requirements.
+If performed by the beacon manufacturer, the manufacturer shall provide the test laboratory a formal report with content as required or equivalent to Appendix G to Annex F (Part F.7) with the required test results for verification and inclusion in the test report.
+The test laboratory shall check the results provided